 Brette's Answer: You can, but if you want to legally get it changed on things such as your driver's license you would need to legally change your name, which involves a court procedure or a divorce decree.
 Good luck.

-Stephanie's Question: Does the divorce need to be final before you can go back to your maiden name, and will it be wise to do so as he is still paying some of the bills?
+Stephanie's Question: Does the divorce need to be final before you can go back to your maiden name, and will it be wise to do so if he is still paying some of the bills?

 Brette's Answer: You can use your maiden name at any time you want.
 To change it on legal documents such as a driver's license, Social Security card, or passports though you need a court order, which usually happens in your divorce decree.
 What name you use has no impact on bills or settlement.